Rescapement

 So what’s next for watches?
 I’m not sure I can answer that question directly, but it’s helpful for me to remember what first attracted me to watches.
 In a world that emphasizes productivity, efficiency, and GaryVee, watches are none of those things; even the ones that purport to pursue such ideals will always pale in comparison to the phones in our pockets.
 Wearing a watch today is a contrary act.
 It strikes some as downright luxurious to spend so much time thinking about such anachronistic things.

-but it didn’t always seem that way.
+And perhaps it is a luxury,1 but it didn’t always seem that way.
 What I enjoyed when I first got into watches is what keeps me coming back.
 Discovering a new reference and soon enough finding myself deep on an esoteric forum in a language I don’t know.
 Poring over case or dial details to try to understand details and differences; mostly, the stories of watches, their owners, of those who collect them.

 Over the past few years, it feels like watches have become a little less of a contrary act, and started to look a bit more like everything else.
 But a change to the status quo is never as far off as it seems.